johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PicPullerDocumentation.md

 ### Version History

+* Version 2.1.0 (April 11, 2015)
+    - [Added] New "caption_only" variable has been added to "media_recent" and "media" (by ID) functions.
+It will eliminate captions that are stuffed with hashtags from being so damn ugly.
+    - [Added] New "tags" variable has been added to "media_recent" and "media" (by ID) functions.
+This is an array of the tags associated with a piece of media.
+    - [Improved] The fieldtype talked too much in the console.
+It has had a stern talking to about this and will now be quiet.
 * Version 2.0.0 (March 10, 2015)
-    - Pic Puller 2 is released
+    - [Improved] Pic Puller 2 is released
-    - Instagram authorization is for the **Pic Puller 2** application on Instagram
+    - [Improved] Instagram authorization is for the **Pic Puller 2** application on Instagram
-    - Access limited to an authorized Instagram user's media instead of the full scope of public media on Instagram as was the case in version 1 of Pic Puller
+    - [Fixed]Access limited to an authorized Instagram user's media instead of the full scope of public media on Instagram as was the case in version 1 of Pic Puller
 * Version 1.6.0 (Nov 28, 2015)
     - [Updated] Instagram has removed the Popular Feed from their API and it has now been removed from Pic Puller.
 See: http://developers.instagram.com/post/133424514006/instagram-platform-update for more information.
     - [Updated] Instagram has removed the User Feed from their API and it has now been removed from Pic Puller (This is the feed you see in the Instagram app on your phone, **not** the *media\_recent* feed of images taken by a single user.)